ldnicolasmay/Neuropsych_Summary_Scrape/README.md

 ## Script Procedure Description

-1. Get list of `os.DirEntry` objects for each valid "Neuropsych Summary Sheet" (`.xlsx` extension).
+1. Get list of Box item objects for each valid "Neuropsych Summary Sheet" (`.xlsx` extension).

 2. Load parse map that details how to extract data from Neuropsych Summary Sheets (`parse_map.json`).

-3. Build raw DataFrame from list of `os.DirEntry` objects.
+3. Build raw DataFrame from list of Box item objects.

 4. Clean raw DataFrame.